egeloen/ivory-google-map/doc/map.md

  - width: The map width (default 300).
  - height: The map height (default 300).
  - maptype: The map type (default roadmap).
+ - styles: The map styles which override the default map rendering.
  - visible: The elements which should be visible which can be either a `Coordinate`, an address or an array of both (default empty).